fiskaltrust/interface-doc/doc/appendix-de-kassensichv/data-structures/data-structures.md

 | `cbReceiptReference` | `string (50)` | Mandatory if the request is part of a business action | Used to connect all requests reffering to the same business action. | 1.3 |
 | `cbPreviousReceiptReference` | `string (50)` | Optional | Points to `cbReceiptReference` of a previous request.
 Used to connect requests repesenting a business action.
 E.g. split, merge or just reference a receipt to be voided. | 1.3 |

-Examples of using `cbReceiptReference` and `cbPreviousReceiptReference` to connect requests representing a business action can be found [here](../examples/cbReference.md).
+Examples of using `cbReceiptReference` and `cbPreviousReceiptReference` to connect requests representing a business action can be found in our Postman collection.

 #### Customer data `cbCustomer`